Introduction: The 90-Day Blind Spot

 Lost Deductions

 Receipts fade, context is forgotten, and legitimate business expenses end up miscategorized or completely missed, artificially inflating your tax bill.
+A $1,000 missed deduction could cost you hundreds in unnecessary taxes.

 Cash Flow Illusions